tatsu-lab/alpaca_eval/README.md

 1. **Instructions might not be representative of real-usage**:  the AlpacaEval set contains examples from a variety of datasets ([self-instruct](https://github.com/yizhongw/self-instruct), [open-assistant](https://huggingface.co/datasets/OpenAssistant/oasst1/viewer/OpenAssistant--oasst1/validation), [vicuna](https://lmsys.org/blog/2023-03-30-vicuna/), [koala](https://github.com/arnav-gudibande/koala-test-set), [hh-rlhf](https://huggingface.co/datasets/Anthropic/hh-rlhf/viewer/Anthropic--hh-rlhf/test)) which might not be representative of real-usage and advanced applications of better models like GPT4.
-As a result, the gap between the top and the rest of the AlpacaEval leaderboard is likely smaller than it would be on more complex instructions.
+This likely makes the best closed models (GPT4 / Claude / ChatGPT / ...) seem more similar to the open models than what they are.
+Indeed, those closed models seem to be pretrained/finetuned on much more diverse data.
 See for example [this blog](https://medium.com/@marcotcr/exploring-chatgpt-vs-open-source-models-on-slightly-harder-tasks-aa0395c31610) for preliminary results on more complex instructions.
    Note, however, that in [AlpacaFarm](https://arxiv.org/abs/2305.14387) we showed that win-rates on our evaluation set